Managing intrusive thoughts

 • Unresolved emotions or stress

 Intrusive thoughts can arise when we have unresolved emotions or are under significant stress.
 They might signal we have underlying feelings or worries that need our attention.
 But you don't have to face distressing emotions alone.
-With the right support and resources, you can find relief and start to feel better.

 • Traumatic experiences